rafsan-999/Swap-Space/README.md

        /swapfile none swap sw 0 0

-If you want to disable swap temporarily, you can use the swapoff command:
+10. If you want to disable swap temporarily, you can use the swapoff command:

         sudo swapoff -a
+11. Regenerate mount units so that your system registers the new configuration:

+        systemctl daemon-reload